All About Subway and Streetcar Operators

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 12,800 jobs for Subway or Streetcar Operator in 2016.
+There were about 12,800 jobs for Subway or Streetcar Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 4.7% which is below the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Subway or Streetcar Operator by 2026.
-The BLS estimates 1,300 yearly job openings in this field.
+There will be an estimated 1,300 positions for Subway or Streetcar Operator per year.

 The states with the most job growth for Subway or Streetcar Operator are Texas, Colorado, and Washington.
 Watch out if you plan on working in New Jersey, Maryland, or Nebraska.
 These states have the worst job growth for this type of profession.